Skip to contents

 show_n

-Logical; if TRUE, adds marginal N totals when percent != "none".
+Logical.
+If TRUE (the default), adds marginal N totals when percent != "none".

 Value